rain0r/ampd/README.md

 Since `ampd` is distributed as a single `jar`-file, it doesn't need a traditional installation.
 Just copy it wherever you like.
 I would recommend `/opt/ampd/ampd.jar`.

-To overwriter any property from `application.properties` you can place a config file under `/opt/ampd/ampd.conf` which contains additional parameters, for example:
+To overwrite any property from `application.properties` you can place a config file under `/opt/ampd/ampd.conf` which contains additional parameters, for example:

 ```shell script